Here are some of the key benefits you’ll find.

 If you make payments on time and avoid spending more than your available balance, it can show lenders that you can manage your money.

-If you have an arranged overdraft in place, it’s important you don't exceed your arranged overdraft limit, as this could negatively affect your credit score.
+If you have an arranged overdraft in place, it’s important you don't exceed your limit, as this could negatively affect your credit score.

-You can usually apply to open a current account if you're 18 or over and a resident in the UK.
+You can usually apply to open a UK current account if you're 18 or over and a UK resident.
 Before applying, read through all the terms and conditions to be certain that it's the right current account for you.